Difference Between Test Plan vs Test Strategy

 |The test plan is based on test strategies and defined at the project level.||Test strategy is based on based standards and defined at the organizational level.|

 |The test plan narrates how the defined approach will be followed.||The test strategy defines the approach.|

 Some organization includes test strategy in the test plan itself as a subsection.
 But do not get confused.
-Know the difference and you are all set to go.
-There are companies out in the world who do not create test plans or strategies.
-But being a good test engineer it ’s always a good idea to have a certain level of knowledge.
-Having a test strategy helps in aligning the test planning process which eventually helps in the testing process.
+Know the difference, and you are all set to go.
+There are companies out in the world that do not create test plans or strategies.
+But being a good test engineer, it’s always a good idea to have a certain level of knowledge.
+Having a test strategy helps in aligning the test planning process, which eventually helps in the testing process.
 The end goal is to achieve a quality product.

 The above comparison should solve the confusion between the test plan and strategy.
 Both documents are an important and crucial part of a project.
 Test strategy helps in test planning, and test plan helps in test execution and the result?
 The answer is a smooth testing process and a quality product.